Taiwan - Country Commercial Guide

 Selling Factors and Techniques

-Price is the most important consideration for most Taiwan buyers.
-As a result, it is also the most common complaint regarding U.S. products and services.
-American businesses are frequently frustrated that Taiwan firms do not always factor in life-cycle costs when negotiating a purchase.
+Price is the most important consideration for most Taiwan buyers and the most common complaint regarding U.S. products and services.
+Some American businesses are frustrated that Taiwan firms do not consider life-cycle costs when negotiating a purchase.
 Although attitudes are changing, most Taiwan firms will only pay a higher price for a product if they see a short-term payoff.
 The second and third most important considerations for Taiwan buyers are quality and after-sales service, respectively.

 Trade Promotion and Advertising